Testing Quantum Mechanics using Noisy Quantum Computers: MPS

 One of the hallmarks of MPS is the canonical form, which allows one to calculate the expectation value of a local operator near some position $x$ in terms of only the tensors near $x$.
 When generalizing MPS to higher dimensions, this sense of canonical form can either be retained, as is done for isometric tensor networks \cite{IsometricTN,2dDMRG,canonicalPEPS}; or the canonical form can be dropped, as is done for projected entangled pair states (PEPS) \cite{OrusTN}; or the canonical form can be replaced with something new (but less constraining), such as a weighted trace gauge (WTG) \cite{EvenblyCanonical}.

 When the canonical form is retained \cite{IsometricTN,2dDMRG,canonicalPEPS}, a local update algorithm to time evolve the tensor network is known \cite{IsometricTN}.
-However, the algorithm does not quite yet yield a local classical theory since the update algorithm has to iteratively sweep across the tensor network.
+However, the algorithm does not quite yet yield a local classical model since the update algorithm has to iteratively sweep across the tensor network.
 This is similar to many MPS algorithms, such as TDVP \cite{TDVP}, which time evolve a length-$L$ chain by performing a forward sweep to update the tensors at sites $i$ and $i+1$ for $i=1,2,\ldots,L-1$, followed by a backward sweep with $i=L-1,L-2,\ldots,1$.
 It would be incredibly unnatural if the time evolution of the universe sweeps across space in this serial (rather than parallel) manner.
-Therefore, we expect an EmQM theory to have the form of a local classical theory: \emph{i.e.} a (possibly continuous) cellular automaton for which the local updates are performed in parallel for all sites at once.
-Nevertheless, we expect that it is possible to parallelize the time-evolving isometric tensor network algorithm \cite{IsometricTN} into a continuous cellular automaton, \emph{e.g.} by using ideas from \refcite{ParallelDMRG}.
+Therefore, we expect an EmQM model to have the form of a local classical model: for which the local updates are performed in parallel for all sites at once.
+Nevertheless, we expect that it is possible to parallelize the time-evolving isometric tensor network algorithm \cite{IsometricTN} into a continuous local classical model, \emph{e.g.} by using ideas from \refcite{ParallelDMRG}.

 However, there is a more severe issue that is also shared with MPS: between certain pairs of well-separated spatial disks of radius $\ell$, isometric tensor networks \cite{IsometricTN} and canonical PEPS \cite{canonicalPEPS,2dDMRG} can only represent wavefunctions that have a bounded amount of entanglement between the two regions.
 In particular, the mutual information $I$ between certain pairs of regions is bounded by the log of the bond dimension $\chi$: $I < \log \chi$.
 Even a large bond dimension $\chi = 1024$ is only large enough to encode 10 bell pairs between the two regions.
-Unless $\chi$ is extraordinarily large, this is incompatible with many experiments, including the recent quantum advantage experiments \cite{GoogleSupremacy,ZuchongzhiAdvantage,ZuchongzhiAdvantage2,PhotonAdvantage}.\footnote{ However, extra spatial dimensions could be used to solve this bounded entanglement problem \cite{SlagleTensor}.}
+Unless $\chi$ is extraordinarily large, this is incompatible with many experiments, including the recent quantum advantage experiments \cite{GoogleSupremacy,ZuchongzhiAdvantage,ZuchongzhiAdvantage2,PhotonAdvantage}.

-An EmQM theory should allow the mutual information to diverge with the length scale $\ell$, so that quantum mechanics with highly-entangled quantum states can emerge in the large length limit $\ell \to \infty$.
+An EmQM model should allow the mutual information to diverge with the length scale $\ell$, so that quantum mechanics with highly-entangled quantum states can emerge in the large length limit $\ell \to \infty$.

 On the other hand, PEPS do appear to be possibly powerful enough to represent wavefunctions that are sufficiently entangled to be compatible with current experimental observations.
 For example, the mutual information bound for PEPS diverges linearly with the length scale: $I < O(\ell \log \chi)$.
 Furthermore, due to their unconstrained nature, unitary circuits can easily be embedded into a PEPS in order to represent high-complexity wavefunctions.
 This is especially true if the PEPS exists in extra spatial dimensions and/or if physical qubits are separated by large distances in the lattice of tensors, as in \figref{fig:PEPS}.